kilari-raja/CSV-anomaly-detector/README.md

 		The above set of rules also apply for --columns

+	** improperData.txt contains all errors.
+It will be created automatically when the .py file is executed.

 <b> Note </b>

 	If you are using compound words (more than a word ex. first name), please make sure it is enclosed inside quotes.